AdaCore/spark2014/docs/guidance/main.rst

 Imprecise Handling of Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: Array initialization

-Though record objects are treated as composites for inter-procedural data initialization policy, the initialization status of each record component is tracked independently inside a single subprogram.
+Though record objects are treated as composites for interprocedural data initialization, the initialization status of each record component is tracked independently inside a single subprogram.
 For example, a record can be initialized by successive assignments into each of its components: